 MT4 has a suite of technical analysis tools including in-depths charts, graphical tools and algorithms to identify data points so investors can access competitive spreads in real-time.
 The MT4 platform feature also includes automatic price and trade alerts, daily and monthly market reports and customisable data analysis that can be accessed at the click of a button for easy access to just about any information investors might need.

 MT4 has some 30 technical indicators integrated into the system and over 2000 custom indicators.
 A further 700 indicators are available behind a paywall.
 This makes MT4 ideal for both beginners and advanced traders, as the trade information can be as simple or advanced as you would like.
-These indicators can be shown with multiple charts, all which can run simultaneously.
+These indicators can be shown with multiple charts, all of which can run simultaneously.

 MT4 allows you to integrate expert advisors into the MT4 platform through the use of MQL4 language.
 Trading automation means you can trade 24 hours a day 7 days a week.